sipeed/sipeed_wiki/docs/hardware/en/lichee/th1520/lpi4a/3_images.md

     - Fixed MIPI screen brightness not being adjustable
     - Fixed Bluetooth not working with new WIFI/BT module
 - Usage Instructions:
+  - The image occupies a large amount of space, and the internal testing version cannot use this image due to the eMMC capacity being only 8GB.
+Therefore, internal testing users should use the BASIC version image;
   - Auto login enabled, default login user is sipeed
   - Sudo without password enabled
   - NPU drivers loaded automatically, no manual initialization needed